lucascb/conchalabs-api/README.md

 ### Steps

-First, fill the file `environments/gcp/terraform.tfvars` with the specific values of your GCP project.
+First, create the file `environments/gcp/terraform.tfvars` and fill with the specific values of your GCP project.
 Example:

 ```terraform
 project           = "conchalabs"